Turkmenistan Cup

 The Turkmenistan Cup (Türkmenistanyň Kubogy) is an annual knockout competition in men's domestic football in Turkmenistan.
 The Football Federation of Turkmenistan is the organising body of this competition, which has been run every year since its inception in 1993.
-The competition's most successful performer is Köpetdag Aşgabat with 7 trophies.
+The competition's most successful performer is Köpetdag Aşgabat with seven trophies.

-The winner of the competition ordinarily got a spot in the AFC Challenge League (previously teams qualified for the AFC Cup) group stage.
-The cup winners play a match for the Turkmenistan Super Cup against the Ýokary Liga champions of the season.
+The winner of the competition receives a spot in the Turkmenistan Super Cup against the Ýokary Liga champions of the season, and a place in the AFC Challenge League group stage (previously qualifying into the AFC Cup).

 Competition format

-The competition is held under knockout format. Ýokary Liga teams enter at 1/4 final stage.
-Winners are determined by the results of two matches.
-The final tie is played as a single match.
+The competition is held under a knockout format between all members of the Ýokary Liga.
+Games are played over two legs, with the final tie being a single match.
 Traditionally, it had been held in Ashgabat.